kyma-project/kyma/docs/application-connector/docs/08-02-get-client-certificate.md

 After you receive the certificate, decode it and use it in your application.
 Register the services of your external solution through the Application Registry.

-## Call metadata endpoint
+## Call the `metadata` endpoint

-You must call the metadata endpoint with the generated certificate to get URLs to the following:
+You must call the `metadata` endpoint with the generated certificate to get URLs to the following:

 - the Application Registry API
 - the Events Service API